ELTANA/React18/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `yarn lint`

+Runs Eslint config to check for errors and possible quick fix suggestions where neccesary.

+### `yarn lint:fix`

+Runs Eslint config to check for errors and fix possibe errors where quick fixes are suggested.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.\